kausarsayyed20/Bar-Chart/README.md

 # Bar-Chart
- Visualize Data with a Bar Chart
+ This is a Free Code Camp project to visualize data with a Bar Chart.